algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 - `format`: The desired response format (JSON or XML)
   - This is an optional parameter, with JSON being the default format if not specified

 The API must return the quickest path between the two landmarks in the specified format.
-If the input is invalid (e.g., landmarks not found), the API should return an appropriate error message that will be explained later in this document.
+If the input is invalid (e.g., landmarks not found), the API should return an appropriate error message, which will be explained later in this document.

 If both the source and destination are valid landmarks, the API should return the quickest path between them, including the following details: